/profile.jpeg

 Wassim Seifeddine

-Installing BLAST on Macos and downloading the database
+How to install BLAST on mac and download the database

 BLAST (Basic Local Alignment Search Tool) is a widely used tool for comparing nucleotide or protein sequences against databases.
 If you’re working on macOS and need to use any of its tools, this guide will help you install BLAST, download necessary databases, and run BLAST searches efficiently.